-Adjustments FTE Amount Administrative Support Services Temporary Services - The FY 2024 budget proposes a reduction to temporary services costs.
+Adjustments FTE Amount Administrative Support Services Temporary Services - The FY 2024 budget includes a reduction to temporary services costs.
 The department will backfill a vacant Background Investigator position and does not anticipate the need for temporary services.
 This reduction is considered an efficiency.
-0.00 (\$95,000) All Programs Other Equipment and Support Maintenance- The FY 2024 budget proposes the reduction of Other Equipment and Support Maintenance budget.
+0.00 (\$95,000) All Programs Other Equipment and Support Maintenance- The FY 2024 budget includes the reduction of Other Equipment and Support Maintenance budget.
 All non-personnel budgeted items were reviewed at unit levels for cost savings and potential reductions.
 This reduction is considered an efficiency.
-0.00 (\$150,000) Administrative Support Services Part-Time Employees - The FY 2024 budget proposes a reduction to part-time employee budget which is historically underspent and is considered an efficiency.
-0.00 (\$145,000) TOTAL FY 2024 PROPOSED ALL FUNDS BUDGET 436.63 \$72,824,012
+0.00 (\$150,000) Administrative Support Services Part-Time Employees - The FY 2024 budget includes a reduction to part-time employee budget which is historically underspent and is considered an efficiency.
+0.00 (\$145,000) Administrative Support Services Speed Cameras-As part of the Add/Delete process, City Council approved funding to add 5 speed monitoring devices to school crossing zones prioritized by Transportation & Environmental Services.
+It will be funded by \$490,000 in revenue.
+0.00 \$490,000 All Programs The approved FY 2024 budget builds upon the FY 2023 enhancements to compensation approved by City Council and includes a 2.0% increase to pay scales for General scale employees, non-collectively bargained Police and Fire employees, and Sheriff's Deputies.
+0.00 \$189,000 TOTAL FY 2024 APPROVED ALL FUNDS BUDGET 436.63 \$73,503,012